 Different types of hotel rooms are defined to let customers know what they can expect.

-It helps your guests visiting the hotel website
+guests visiting the hotel website recognize rooms easily.

-Standard Room types - Small & medium-sized Hotels
+Standard Room Types for Small & Mid Sized Hotels

-Additional Room Types - Boutique & Big(ger) Hotels
+Additional Room Types for Boutique & Big(ger) Hotels

-- Queen - 1 queen bed, 1 or more occupants
+Queen Room - 1 queen bed, 1 or more occupants

-- King - 1 king bed, 1 or more occupants
+King Room - 1 king bed, 1 or more occupants

 Other Room Types